 The instant noodle seems to be able to reposition itself every few years.

 One of the most intriguing headlines I read in the Chinese food industry media when I started this blog is in the shape of a question: ‘have instant noodles past their peak?‘ The national output of instant noodles in 2014 was 10,256,640 mt, down 1.55% compared to 2013.
 Total sales of instant noodles in 2015 decreased with 6.3% and the turnover with 2.6%.
 The market saw an increase of 0.9% in 2016, positive for the first time since several years.
 The volume of 2017 increased with an additional 2.8%, but plummeted again in 2018.
+The value of the market was worth RMB 143.546 billion in the first half of 2019; up 7.75% again.
 The leading companies filed increasing turnovers for again for 2018 (see below).
 The market is extremely volatile, but there is a trend towards sanitation, in which the top players grow, while smaller companies disappear.

 According to a survey conducted mid 2017, the largest market segment are consumer of the age group 23 – 28, followed by the section 29 – 35.
 In both groups, women consume significantly more than men.